-There has not been any change in our system of internal control over financial reporting during the fiscal year ended December 31, 2016, that has materially affected, or is reasonably likely to materially affect, internal control over financial reporting.
+There were no changes in internal control over financial reporting that occurred during the fourth fiscal quarter that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

 ITEM 9B.
 OTHER INFORMATION